soumya997/soumya997.github.io/_posts/2022-01-29-create-kaggle-dataset-w-kaggle-api.md

 ---
 layout: post
-title: Use kaggle Dataset api
+title: [Mini tutorial] Using kaggle Dataset api
 subtitle: This guide is specific to Kaggle NB.
 The main steps are same, you might need to ...
 cover-img: /assets/img/landing_python-2x.png
 thumbnail-img: /assets/img/api_logo.png